 However, it is clear that any work provided for a HRIC must be aligned with the work of both EOSC and EHDS and with other initiatives.
 This requires constant dialogue with these organisations or, better still, a joint action.
 A concrete plan for any kind of cooperation cannot be provided at this time, as EOSC is a moving target currently undergoing profound changes and the EHDS is still under construction.
-Competition between the EHDS, the EOSC and other initiatives should by all means be avoided.
-Therefore, if a development and pilot phase is proposed for the HRIC, EOSC and EHDS representatives should participate in the project organisation and workplan comprising expertise and resources for technical, organisational as well as regulatory and ethical/legal implementation.
-In such a project, the long-term role of the EC, which initially proposed the concept of the HRIC, could be clarified.
+Competition between the EHDS, the EOSC and other initiatives should be avoided.
+Therefore, if a development and pilot phase is proposed for the HRIC, EOSC and EHDS representatives should participate in the project organisation and work plan.
+In such a project, the role of the EC, which proposed the concept of HRIC, could also be clarified.

 In this context, the possible creation of an EU Mission on "Health Research and Innovation" should also be explored.
-EU Missions [95] are a coordinated effort by the Commission to pool the necessary resources in terms of funding programmes, policies and regulations, as well as other activities.
-They also aim to mobilise and activate public and private actors, such as EU Member States, regional and local authorities, research institutes and will engage with citizens to boost societal uptake and acceptance of new solutions and approaches.
-An EU-mission or "mission-like" approach for "Health Research and Innovation" could be a useful instrument to refine the HRIC strategy and to support implementation through a series of Calls and projects.
-The EU Cancer Mission [96] is a successful example of this.
+EU Missions [85] are a coordinated effort by the Commission to pool the necessary resources in terms of funding programmes, policies, and regulations, as well as other activities.
+They also aim to mobilise and activate public and private actors, such as EU Member States, regional and local authorities, research institutes and will engage with citizens to boost societal uptake of new solutions and approaches.
+An EU-mission or "mission-like" approach for "Health Research and Innovation" could be a useful instrument to refine the HRIC strategy and to support implementation through a series of calls and projects.
+The EU Cancer Mission [86] is a successful example of this.
 Another point to clarify is whether the HRIC and its services need a specific branding or whether they can be integrated into the infrastructures it may be affiliated to.

 It should be clear that, from a long-term perspective, the HRIC should bring together all relevant communities and stakeholders.
 The involvement of the EOSC, the EHDS, the health-related RIs and the EC is essential.
 Also, patients and the public should play a major role.
-National developments related to the proposed services should be adequately reflected in the work of the HRIC, and existing national mirror groups (e.g., as formed in the 1+MG initiative or National Contact Points and HDABs in the EHDS ecosystem) were proposed to support communication and alignment.
+National developments related to the proposed services should be adequately reflected in the work of the HRIC, and existing national mirror groups (e.g., as formed in the 1+MG initiative) were proposed to support communication and alignment.
 Regular feedback with standardisation bodies and other related stakeholder groups is also necessary.
-The HRIC and its services should take a broad perspective with a cross-domain approach, covering all health-related areas, including life sciences, social sciences and humanities, as well as environmental sciences.
+The HRIC and its services should take a broad perspective with a cross-domain approach, covering all health-related areas, including life sciences, social sciences and humanities, and environmental sciences.
 All health-related research domains need to be represented in the expert groups and boards to be set up.